kerberos-io/documentation/content/factory/getting-started/index.md

 - username: **root**
 - password: **kerberos**

-> The username and password [can be changed in the `deployment.yaml` file](https://github.com/kerberos-io/enterprise/blob/master/yaml/factory/deployment.yaml#L54).
+> The username and password [can be changed in the `deployment.yaml` file](https://github.com/kerberos-io/factory/blob/master/yaml/deployment.yaml#L34-L37).

 ## Overview

 On the overview page you will find an intuitive overview of the different pages and functionalities.
-On the left menu you will see two sections: **Docker** and **Kubernetes**.
-Kerberos Factory can run in Docker (single-host) and Kubernetes (cluster) mode, however the recommended way is of course Kubernetes.

-When working with Kubernetes, Kerberos Agents are deployed as a deployment.
-When working with Docker, Kerberos Agents are deployed as traditional Docker containers.
+As Kerberos Factory is running on top of a Kubernetes cluster, Kerberos Agents are deployed as Kubernetes deployments.

+Kerberos Factory allows you to inspect and configure your Kerberos Agents, but also provide an overview of the Kubernetes nodes and pods.

 {{< figure src="overview.gif" alt="Review your Docker or Kubernetes agents." caption="Review your Docker or Kubernetes agents." class="stretch">}}

-## Kubernetes

-On the left menu you will find the Kubernetes section.
-In this section 3 pages are available:
+On the left menu you will find pages are available:

+- Settings: the global settings which are inherited by Kerberos Agents.
+- Camera: a list of all the Kerberos Agents running in your cluster.
 - Nodes: a list of all the nodes in your cluster.
-- Deployments: a list of all the Kerberos Agents running in your cluster.
 - Pods: all the pods running in your cluster.

 ## Nodes

 The nodes section lists all the available nodes inside your Kubernetes cluster.
 It shows a limited amount of information such as the version, the number of Docker images installed on the node, and some basic hardware information.

-{{< figure src="nodes.png" alt="Get an entire list of nodes which are connected to your Kubernetes cluster." caption="Get an entire list of nodes which are connected to your Kubernetes cluster." class="stretch">}}
+{{< figure src="nodes.gif" alt="Get an entire list of nodes which are connected to your Kubernetes cluster." caption="Get an entire list of nodes which are connected to your Kubernetes cluster." class="stretch">}}

-## Deployments
+## Cameras

-The deployments section will list all the Kerberos Agents (running as deployments) that you have deployed inside your cluster.
-This page gives you access to deploy new Kerberos Agents one by one or in bulk.
+The cameras section will list all the Kerberos Agents (running as deployments) that you have deployed inside your cluster.
+This page gives you access to deploy new Kerberos Agents.
 Next to that you can easily upgrade Kerberos Agents to a newer version, reboot them, view logging and update the configuration options of the Kerberos Agent.

-{{< figure src="deployments.png" alt="Get a list of all your Kerberos Agents." caption="Get a list of all your Kerberos Agents." class="stretch">}}
+{{< figure src="deployments.gif" alt="Get a list of all your Kerberos Agents." caption="Get a list of all your Kerberos Agents." class="stretch">}}

 ### Adding a new deployment

-There are two options to add a new deployment, single deployments and bulk deployment.

-{{< figure src="single-bulk-deployment.gif" alt="Deploy a single Kerberos Agent or in bulk." caption="Deploy a single Kerberos Agent or in bulk." class="stretch">}}

-- single deployment

 By specifying a name for your Kerberos Agent, and it's corresponding RTSP url, a new Kubernetes deployment will be created for you, and a Kuebrnetes pod will be deployed to one of your installed nodes.

-- in bulk deployment.

-By importing an Excel file, deployments can be created in bulk.

-By specifying the name and corresponding RTSP url in multiple rows, you can deploy your deployments in bulk.

-{{< figure src="add-bulk-deployment-excel.png" alt="Add a Kerberos Agent through a deployment." caption="Add a Kerberos Agent through a deployment." class="stretch">}}
+{{< figure src="add-kerberos-agent.gif" alt="Deploy a single Kerberos Agent or in bulk." caption="Deploy a single Kerberos Agent or in bulk." class="stretch">}}

 ### Configuring a deployment

 Once you have a running Kerberos Agent, you should see a green circle next to the deployment, indicating that it is successfully running.
 At any time you can configure your Kerberos Agent by clicking on the <SettingsIcon className="pointer"/> icon.
 This will open a popup, allowing you to change some settings.

-{{< figure src="deployment-configuration.gif" alt="Once you created the Kerberos Agent, you can configure the agent." caption="Once you created the Kerberos Agent, you can configure the agent." class="stretch">}}
+{{< figure src="configure-kerberos-agent.gif" alt="Once you created the Kerberos Agent, you can configure the agent." caption="Once you created the Kerberos Agent, you can configure the agent." class="stretch">}}

 Following settings can be changed: